Jeison-ortiz/Jeison-ortiz/README.md

 * HTML 5
 * CSS
 * Python
-* I have basic knowledge in kotlin and JavaScript
+* Basic knowledge in kotlin and JavaScript

 I’m currently learning microservices and docker